About

 Keely and Du is the story of two women at opposite ends of

 the abortion issue.
-Keely – a pregnant rape victim considering an
+Keely – a pregnant rape victim wants to

 individual freedom?
 What are a rape victim's rights?
 What is a